Delhi Sultanate literature: Origin

+Sanskrit

 Sanskrit continued to remain an important language of the time, and despite the increasing influence of Persian, it was able to hold its ground.
 Many preferred Sanskrit poets as they were more established and experienced than those that worked in the new languages.
 A centre for Sanskrit learning opened at Mithila (north Bihar).
 It preserved the tradition of classical Sanskrit literature and kept it alive.
 Sanskrit was however beginning to lose its popularity as an intellectual language, and the Brahmans struggled to find patrons to keep it alive.

+Regional languages

 There was also a significant amount of work taking place in regional languages.
 Both Sanskrit and Persian were languages which the average person did not understand.
 Various regional languages flourished and soon literary work in these languages began to take place.